Skip to content

 Effective and engaging customer relationships are at the heart of good customer service.
 People like to be treated as valuable individuals so it’s important that any communication with them is seen as direct and personalised.
 Everyone is different.
 Everyone requires something different from their interaction with you, and everyone has a different level of expectation.

-In a survey published by Gladly, 59% of people value personalisation over speed when it comes to a customer interaction.
+In a survey published by Gladly, 59% of people value personalisation over speed when it comes to customer interaction.
 With public services having to cater for the entire population, make sure your customer service strategy plan considers how to interact with a wide and diverse range of needs and requirements.
 Embrace their differences and your customers will really appreciate it.

 3. Communication is Key